Self-reliance and sustainability in the 21st century.

 Organic whole turkeys will be butchered, packaged, distributed, purchased and roasted by the thousands over the next 30 days all across the USA.
 The average MOTHER EARTH NEWS reader (whether you're a commercial livestock producer, hobby farmer, or housewife) will already have their mind made up that they are only interested in organic turkeys (or a least a good quality non-GMO fed pastured raised bird).
 The real question, for most of us, is "fresh or frozen?".
 This post will help you decide which is best - whether you're raising, selling, or just eating turkey this year.

 First, let's start with some definitions.
 According to the USDA, a turkey that is labeled as "fresh" must have never been stored at less than 26 degrees Fahrenheit.
 You and I may disagree with this definition, but the USDA isn't about to change their ruling.
-A frozen turkey, therefore, is a turkey that has been stored at less than 26 degrees Fahrenheit for at least some time.
+A frozen turkey, therefore, is a turkey that

 For the average consumer, "fresh" is a positive word.
 It makes us think of springtime, flowers, and not getting food poisoning.
 So, naturally, there's a pretty big market for fresh organic turkeys.
 The real problem, however, for most small organic turkey farms and even larger organic turkey companies is that a truly "fresh" turkey (say, one in your refrigerator at 38 degrees Fahrenheit) has a very short shelf life of perhaps a little more than about a week.
 This would mean that if the "fresh" turkeys eaten in this country every year were truly "fresh," they would all have to be butchered, packaged, distributed, and sold in a very short period of time - too short, in fact, to be logistically feasible.
 By "faux-freezing" the birds at 26 degrees Fahrenheit they are able to store "fresh" turkeys for six weeks or more.